kirkbushell/eloquence/README.md

 # Upgrading from v10
 Version 11 of Eloquence is a complete rebuild and departure from the original codebase, utilising instead PHP 8.1 attributes and moving away from traits/class extensions where possible.
-This means that in some projects a lot of udpates will need to be made to ensure that your use of Eloquence continues to work.
+This means that in some projects many updates will need to be made to ensure that your use of Eloquence continues to work.

 ## 1. Class renames

 * Camelcasing has been renamed to HasCamelCasing
 * Sluggable renamed to HasSlugs

+## 2. Updates to how caches work
+All your cache implementations will need to be modified following the guide above.
+But in short, you'll need to import and apply the provided attributes to the relationship methods on your models that require aggregated cache values.

 ## Changelog